By

 “Yes, we are,” The Doctor replied and he put the TARDIS into

-hover mode and it flew forty feet above the moonlit bay towards the town
+hover mode, flying forty feet above the moonlit Killala Bay towards the

 lost souls from 1798 for whom causality had made a space in the early

 twenty-first century.
 They all looked very different now.
-They had most
+They had learnt

-of them learnt to speak English, they were wearing modern clothes.
-They
+to speak English, they were wearing modern clothes.
+They had jobs and

-had jobs and were contributing in their various ways to the community
+were contributing in their various ways to the community they were living

 Then, as Sean had predicted, Mrs Whelan claimed his attention and steered